Professor Carsten Welsch Prof Dr

 My QUASAR Group is carrying out R&D into healthcare technologies that help improve patient treatment.

-We also work closely with Adaptix on the design and optimisation of ultra-compact, high resolution x-ray imaging systems.
+We work closely with company Adaptix on the design and optimization of ultra-compact, high resolution x-ray imaging systems.
 Through detailed Monte Carlo simulations and experimental studies we contribute to the development of beyond state-of-the-art imaging technologies that have excellent potential to disrupt a centenary technology.

 My Group also applies Data Science techniques to various real-world challenges.
-As Director of the Liverpool Centre for Doctoral Training in Data Intensive Science LIVDAT I lead R&D into machine learning techniques, artificial intelligence and automation.
+As Director of two Centers for Doctoral Training in Data Intensive Science LIVDAT and LIVINNO, I lead a wide-ranging R&D portfolio into machine learning techniques, artificial intelligence and automation.

 Research Group Membership